-The aggregate intrinsic value of the stock options is calculated as the maximum between the difference between the exercise price of a stock option and the quoted price of the Company's common stock and zero at December 31, 2016.
-Accordingly, the aggregate intrinsic value excludes stock options that have exercise prices in excess of the quoted price of the Company's common stock at December 31, 2016.
+The aggregate intrinsic value of the stock options is calculated as the maximum between the difference between the exercise price of a stock option and the quoted price of the Company's common stock, which was zero at December 31, 2017 and 2016.
+Accordingly, the aggregate intrinsic value excludes stock options that have exercise prices in excess of the quoted price of the Company's common stock at December 31, 2017 and 2016.

-The fair value of options at the date of grant, and the weighted-average assumptions utilized to determine such values for the year ended December 31, 2016 are indicated in the following table:
+The assumptions utilized to determine the fair value of options on each balance sheet date for the years ended December 31, 2017 and 2016 are indicated in the following table:

-Amounts -
+Year ended Dec cember 31,

+2017 2016

-Risk-free interest rates 1.56 %
+Risk-free interest rates 1.92% 1.56%

-Expected dividend yield %
+Expected dividend yield -% -%

-Expected life 3.4 yrs
+Expected life (in years) 2.4 3.4

-Expected volatility 40.0 %
+Expected volatility 39% 40%

-As of December 31, 2016, the Company had \$902 of unrecognized stock based compensation expense related to the stock options.
-This cost is expected to be recognized over a weighted-average period of 9.9 years.
+As of December 31, 2017, the Company had \$3 of unrecognized stock-based compensation expense related to the stock options.
+This cost is expected to be recognized over a weighted-average period of 2.4 years.